TDManning/festival-scheduler-fe/README.md

 # 🎵 Festival Scheduler - Frontend

 A dynamic, whimsical React application that allows music festival administrators to explore festival shows and manage user schedules.
+**This solo project was fully created in under 16 hours, including the back end, as part of a take-home challenge**
 ---

 ## 🚀 Summary